Edinburgh-Genome-Foundry/DnaChisel/docs/index.rst

 Long DNA sequences have a huge space of possible mutations (just 20 nucleotides can form a trillion different sequences), therefore it is not possible to solve a DNA optimization problem through an exhaustive search.
-DNAChisel uses the following strategies to avoid exploring the whole search space:
+DnaChisel uses the following strategies to avoid exploring the whole search space:

-- **Constraining of the mutation space:** Prior to searching, DNAChisel trims the possible mutations by analyzing the constraints of the problem.
+- **Constraining of the mutation space:** Prior to searching, DnaChisel trims the possible mutations by analyzing the constraints of the problem.
 For instance a ``DoNotModify(segment)`` constraint makes it impossible to mutate the nucleotides of the concerned DNA segment, and in segments subject to an ``EnforceTranslation`` constraint, only synonymous mutations of the codons are allowed.

-- **Constraints solving before objective optimization**: DNAChisel currently enforces a resolution of problems in two steps: first solve the constraints and make sure that they all pass, then optimize the sequence with respect to the different objectives, while making sure that they all pass.
+- **Constraints solving before objective optimization**: DnaChisel currently enforces a resolution of problems in two steps: first solve the constraints and make sure that they all pass, then optimize the sequence with respect to the different objectives, while making sure that they all pass.
 While not to always yield